 Appendix cancer usually does not cause symptoms until it is in an advanced stage and has spread to other parts of the body.
-When symptoms of appendix cancer are present, they vary from person to person and may include:
+When symptoms of appendix cancer are present, they vary from person to person.
+Symptoms may include:

 - Acute appendicitis: Most cases of appendix cancer are discovered during surgery for appendicitis